gamboabdoulraoufou/Deep-Learning-examples-Keras/README.md

 I will use Convolutional Neural Networks (CNN or Conv Net) algorithm which are very similar to ordinary Neural Networks and CIFAR-10 dataset (60000 32x32 colour images in 10 classes, with 6000 images per class).

-In `src` folder, you can find more examples for:
+In `src` folder, you can find more examples for: kk
 - Regression and supervised learning using Multilayer Perceptron (MLP)
 - Image classification with advanced features (image augmentation, ...) using Convolutional Neural Networks (CNN or Conv Net)
 - Time series or text generation using Recurrent Neural Networks (RNN ans specialy LSTM)